Table of contents

 They wonder who the tenant will be, how much rent will they get, and what tax benefits will be available; and then end up buying in one of those Lego Land high-rise apartment towers and wonder why their investment underperforms.

-On the other hand, owning a property with an element of scarcity which is located close to amenities, jobs, transport, lifestyle features and cultural, social aspects like cafés, bars, and arts precincts will always attract home buyers.
+On the other hand, owning a property with an element of scarcity which is located close to amenities, jobs, transport, lifestyle features and cultural, and social aspects like cafés, bars, and arts precincts will always attract home buyers.

 But these are features that appeal to tenants, too.